Early years pupil premium information for childcare providers

 Using the EYPP effectively

-It will be down to each individual provider to decide how to utilise the EYPP .
-Early years providers will be responsible for ensuring that this extra funding improves the quality of education for disadvantaged children.
-OfSTED inspections will report on whether providers spend their EYPP funding effectively.
+It will be down to each individual early years provider to decide how to utilise the EYPP to improve the quality of education for disadvantaged children.
+Ofsted inspections will report on whether providers spend their EYPP funding effectively.

-The annual Early Years Census will collect information on numbers of children receiving the EYPP at each setting.
-Settings may be required to make available/show evidence of spend in relation to EYPP .
+The annual Early Years Census will collect information on numbers of children receiving the EYPP at each childcare provider.
+Providers may be required to show evidence of spend in relation to EYPP .

 Contacts